-The Regional Epidemiologist (EPI) routinely monitors for West Nile Virus and plague activity in the region.
+The Regional Epidemiologist (EPI) routinely monitors for West Nile Virus, rabies and plague activity in the region.
 To help increase the effectiveness of our surveillance efforts, please contact us at (970)335 2001 with any information regarding unusual animal activity or the disappearance of known animal populations.

 Learn more about some of the more common diseases in the Southwest: